 Decision making activities are vital in developing critical thinking and problem-solving skills.
 By simulating real-world scenarios and challenges, these exercises improve individual capabilities and help build a culture of strategic thinking and collaboration within the organization.

-In this blog, we will explore 10 activities to help employees sharpen their decision-making skills, enabling them to make informed, effective choices that drive success in their roles and contribute to the organization’s objectives.
+In this blog, we will explore 10 activities about decision making that help employees enhance their skills, empowering them to make informed and effective choices that align with organizational goals and drive success in their roles.

 1. Pre-Mortem Analysis